Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 ### Launching DTS

-* Flash the downloaded `dts-base-image-ce-v1.0.0.wic.gz` image onto USB stick.
+* Flash the downloaded `dts-base-image-ce-v1.0.0.wic.gz` image onto USB stick,
     - you can use cross-platform GUI installer - [Etcher](https://www.balena.io/etcher/)
     - you can also use `dd` to flash from command line